 Regenerative agriculture focuses on building healthy soils.

 It uses practices such as cover cropping, crop rotation, minimal tillage, and the use of compost, or organic matter, and natural inputs such as fish hydrolysate and seaweed biological fertiliser.
-These practices help improve soil structure, increase nutrient availability, and promote beneficial microbial activity in the soil.

 2. Biodiversity